czwen/GhostSKB/README_en.md

 # Known Issues

 1. This app will be conflicted with OS X setting "Allow a different one for each document".
 Please deselect "automatically switch to document's input source"
-2. Spotlight is not supported because Ghostskb can not catch the event of window pop up of spotlight.
+2. Spotlight is not supported because of that Ghostskb can not catch the event of window pop up of spotlight.